siemens/efibootguard/docs/TOOLS.md

 *NOTE*: To access configuration data on FAT partitions, the partition must either already be mounted, with access rights for the user using the tool, or the tool can mount the partition by itself.
+In the former case, it's advised to mount with `-o sync` to flush written data and associated metadata to the underlying hardware immediately so to reduce data loss probability on power cuts.
 The latter is only possible if the tool has the `CAP_SYS_ADMIN` capability.
 This is the case if the user is `root` or the corresponding capability is set in the filesystem.

 ## Updating a configuration ##